Page Reviewed / Updated - Apr. 2019

 VCIL is also behind the Sue Williams Freedom Fund (SWFF) program, which is similar to HAP.
 Through the SWFF, funding for items and services are provided for eligible disabled applicants.
 These may include items such as mobility aids, like canes, walkers, and wheelchairs, cooking aids, as well as modifications to a vehicle, such as grab bars, ramps, and special steering stations.

-HAP is funded by the Vermont Housing and Conservation Board and the Department of Disabilities Aging and Independent Living.
+HAP and SWFF are funded by the Vermont Housing and Conservation Board and the Department of Disabilities Aging and Independent Living.

-As of March 2018, the income limits remain the same as last year.
-For an individual household, the income limit is $36,250 for the counties of Bennington, Caledonia, Essex, Lamoille, Orleans, and Rutland.
-The following counties have the following income limits: Orange ($37,150), Windham ($36,800), Windsor ($40,700), Addison ($41,100), and Chittenden, Franklin, and Grand Isle ($46,150).
+As of April 2019, for an individual household, the income limit is $40,250 for the counties of Bennington, Caledonia, Essex, Lamoille, Orleans, Windham, and Rutland.
+The following counties have the following income limits: Orange ($40,250), Windsor ($41,750), Addison ($42,500), and Chittenden, Franklin, and Grand Isle ($50,350).
 For a two-person household, the income limit is slightly higher.
-For instance, the income limit for the counties of Bennington, Caledonia, Essex, Lamoille, Orleans, and Rutland is $41,400, and the income limit for the counties of Chittenden, Franklin, and Grand Isle is $52,750.
+For instance, the income limit for the counties of Bennington, Caledonia, Essex, Lamoille, Orleans, and Rutland is $46,000, and the income limit for the counties of Chittenden, Franklin, and Grand Isle is $57,550.

-Neither the age of the applicant, nor their home ownership status, is considered as eligibility factors for this program.
+Neither the age of the applicant, nor their home ownership status, is considered as eligibility factors for these programs.

 The benefits and services of the Home Access Program are determined by individual needs.
 This might mean an addition of an entry ramp to the front of a home, increasing the width of steps, an addition of a pedestal sink (to allow wheelchair access), adding a built in shower seat, a shower attachment that is handheld, a higher toilet seat, and/or grab bars.
 The maximum allowable allowance per eligible individual is $15,000.